arirusso/pulse-analysis/README.md

 ## Usage

-Audio input files must be at least 48k sample rate

-It's recommended that an audio file around 10 minutes long with a pulse rate of 120bpm is used
+In keeping with conventions established by the Litmus Test, audio input files must be at least 48k sample rate.
+It's recommended that an audio file around 10 minutes long with a pulse rate of 120bpm is used.

 Mono audio files are recommended.
 If a stereo file is used, only the left channel will be analyzed.